mauricevalerio/dotnet/TextSearchWebApp/README.md

 ### Vue Front-End
 - Install node package dependencies `npm install`
 - Under `utils/api.js`, change line 1 to reflect where you serve your web API on your localhost server.
-- NOTE: Don't forget to append at the end the `?`

 ## Problem Description